gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 }
 ```

 *(I apologize to all readers from 2025 who search the web for “ES2025” and find this article.
-If algebraic effects are part of JavaScript by then, I’d be happy to update it!)*
+If algebraic effects are a part of JavaScript by then, I’d be happy to update it!)*

 Instead of `throw`, we use a hypothetical `perform` keyword.
 Similarly, instead of `try / catch`, we use a hypothetical `try / handle`. **The exact syntax doesn’t matter here — I just came up with something to illustrate the idea.**